-So you’ve been planning a trip for weeks now looking at pictures on Instagram and Pinterest for inspiration and checking out TripAdvisor for top things to do.
+So you’ve been planning a trip for weeks now looking at pictures on Instagram and Pinterest for inspiration and checking out TripAdvisor for top things to do in Chicago.
 There is absolutely nothing worse than getting hyped for a vacation and being thoroughly disappointed with your actual visit.
 To ensure you don’t go through the same feeling of frustration as me, here are top 6 Chicago tourist traps to avoid.

 Before I get all you haters and Internet trolls telling me how great Chicago is… I THOUGHT SO TOO!

 After seeing stunning photos from my IG friends @world.of.lina and @fromheretosunday, I was compelled to pay a visit.
 Now I did drop in during a November long weekend.
 Not exactly the warmest time of year for exploring Windy City.
 That’s on me.
 As much as I wanted to love my stay, I was completely underwhelmed.
 Maybe that’s just it with big cities during winter.
 It gets so cold and rainy that there’s not much to see.
 Although my trip this time didn’t leave me with fond memories of Chicago, I’m open to revisiting during the warmer months and exploring beyond just the popular touristy areas.
-If you are heading to Windy City any time soon though, here are the top 6 Chicago tourist traps you should avoid.
+If you are heading to Windy City any time soon though, watch out for these following Chicago tourist traps.

 1. The Tilt at 360 Chicago